Herdyman History, Family Crest & Coats of Arms

 Early History of the Herdyman family

-Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Herdyman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Herdyman research.
+Another 47 words (3 lines of text) covering the years 1563, 1575 and 1772 are included under the topic Early Herdyman History in all our PDF Extended History products and printed products wherever possible.

 Herdyman Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Herdyman have been found, including Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Herdyman family (pre 1700)